Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Proposed Method

 The formulation of such a principal is non-trivial due to the $\max$ \rewrite{function} in \eqref{eq:max<max}.
 Alternatively, we rewrite \eqref{eq:max<max} substituting the soft maximum $\mathcal{M}$ and the ranks of $d(x_i,q)$ and $d(x_i,p)$ for $\max$ and the distance values, respectively.

-In essence, \eqref{eq:M<M} describes the same condition as \eqref{eq:max<max} with regards to the ranks of the prototypes of the same and different classes as the hold-out case. \rewrite{The constant 1 is added to the RHS given that $R$ is the rank and takes an integer value.}
+In essence, \eqref{eq:M<M} describes the same condition as \eqref{eq:max<max} with regards to the ranks of the prototypes of the same and different classes in the hold-out case. \rewrite{The constant 1 is added to the RHS given that $R$ is the rank taking an integer value.}

 Substituting \eqref{eq:M(x_1,...,x_m)=} to \eqref{eq:M<M}, we have